Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

+We first use synthetic data with the same dimensions and estimated sparsity level as the fMRI features to investigate the efficacy of MTL + SI in recovering signals and estimating their strength.
+We generate data from the linear regression model in \eqref{model:MTL} with $K=4$ and noise variance $1$.
+Each predictor matrix is simulated by drawing $6000$ samples from a multivariate Gaussian distribution of dimension $p=500$, with all means equal to zero and covariance given by the identity matrix.
+Simulation results with non-Gaussian errors are reported in Section 3 of the Appendix.

+The coefficients $\StackedSymbol{\beta}\in\mathbb{R}^{p\times K}$ in the MTL model are chosen based on two parameters, the global sparsity level $s_G$ and the task-specific sparsity level $s_T$, both numbers between 0 and 1.
+We define the global sparsity as the percentage of predictors that are zero for all of the tasks.
+The task sparsity, meanwhile, quantifies the average number of tasks that do not share any one of the global signals.
+Note that a task-level sparsity value $s_T = 0$ would mean that all tasks have the same active predictors, and higher levels of $s_T$ indicate that the predictors used by each task are more heterogeneous.
+For given levels of $s_G$ and $s_T$, the entries of $\boldsymbol{\beta}$ are determined as follows.

-\begin{enumerate} \item First, choose $[s_G p]$ predictors at random to be globally null for every task, and set the corresponding rows of $\boldsymbol{\beta}$ to zero. \item For the remaining set of globally active predictors, set $[s_T K]$ randomly selected entries of each row of $\boldsymbol{\beta}$ to zero, independently for each task. \item For each predictor $j\in[p],$ specify the corresponding non-zero coefficients by sampling without replacement from an equally-spaced sequence of values covering the interval Randomly assign each coefficient a sign drawn from $\{-1,1\}$. \end{enumerate}
+\begin{enumerate} \item Select $[s_G p]$ predictors to be globally null for every task, and set the corresponding rows of $\boldsymbol{\beta}$ to zero. \item For the remaining set of globally active predictors, set an average of $[s_T K]$ entries of each row of $\boldsymbol{\beta}$ to zero. \item For each predictor $j\in[p],$ specify the corresponding non-zero coefficients by sampling without replacement from an equally-spaced sequence of values covering the interval Randomly assign each coefficient a sign drawn from $\{-1,1\}$. \end{enumerate}

-Note that a task-level sparsity value $s_T = 0$ would mean that all tasks share the same active predictors, and the higher $s_T$ is, the more heterogeneity in the predictors used by each task.
-Overall, the expected fraction of all of the $K \times p$ coefficients set to zero is $s_{G} \times s_{T}$.